alexverboon/PowerShellCode/PrintSpooler/MEMCMBaseLine/readme.md

-# Microsoft Endpoint Configuration Manager - Compliance Baseline for Print Spooler
+# Microsoft Endpoint Configuration Manager - Configuration Baseline for Print Spooler

+Use the below scripts to create a CI for the Print Spooler Service.

 ## Content